marc-git/marc-git.github.io/_posts/2020-09-25-simplex-quadrature.md

+---
+layout:posts
+title: "Gaussian Quadrature on Simplices"
+date: 2020-09-25
+usemathjax: true
+---

-# Gaussian Quadrature on Simplexes
+# Gaussian Quadrature on Simplices

 It isn't easy to find reliable [Gaussian Quadrature](https://en.wikipedia.org/wiki/Gaussian_quadrature) points for multiple dimensional domains with strictly positive weights.
 If one finds them, the uncomfortable risk